 Mental Health Act 1983

-- The Mental Health Act is the law under which someone can be admitted, detained and treated in hospital against their wishes.
+- The Mental Health Act says when you can be detained in hospital and treated against your wishes.

-- There are different sections of the Mental Health Act that have different purposes.
+- There are different sections of the Mental Health Act.
+These are used for different reasons.

-These pages are created by Rethink Mental Illness' Advice and Information Service in accordance with the Information Standard.
-Last reviewed in February 2012.
-Next review February 2014.
+These pages are created by the Rethink Mental Illness Advice Service in accordance with the Information Standard.
+Last reviewed in February 2018.
+Next review February 2021.